jina-ai/examples/flow-api-tutorial/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
 ## Overview

-Jina supports you to index/search your data in a simple way.
-And it exposes 3 APIs for each of them, which help you to index or search *np.ndarray*, *files*, and *text*.
+Jina lets you index or search your data in a simple way.
+Whether you're indexing or searching, there are 3 APIs for each task, which cover *np.ndarray*, *files*, or *text*.

-## 3 APIs for indexing and searching your data
+## 3 APIs for Indexing and Searching Your Data

-### 1. API for ndarray
+### 1. API for `ndarray`

 `index_ndarray()` is the API for indexing `np.ndarray`

 ```python